 As with any competing forms of procurement, there are upsides and downsides to each and the decision rests with the owner.
-The general downside for owners in design-build is that the A/E no longer works for them, so the role of advocate now rests solely with the owners themselves.
+The general downside for owners in design-build is that the architect and engineer no longer works directly for them, so the role of advocate now rests solely with the owners themselves.
 This leaves owners vulnerable to contractor conflicts of interest and adds to the work and attention required to properly supervise the work.
-The upside to owners is that the improved efficiency in the process typically leads to reduced costs, reduced construction time, and fewer disputes.
+The upside to owners is that the improved efficiency in the process typically leads to reduced costs, shortened construction timelines, and fewer disputes.

-- Efficiency: Fewer lines of responsibility makes for streamlined communication and quick resolution of problems.
-Also, DB projects can often be fast-tracked, allowing for the final design work to be done after construction has begun reducing project time.
+- Efficiency: Streamlined communication and quick resolution of problems are possible due to the single point of contact for owners.
+Additionally, design-build projects can often be fast-tracked, allowing for the final design work to be done after construction has begun, reducing project time.

 - Project costs: By involving the actual builders in the design phase, efficiencies are realized and cost-saving measures considered before the design is finalized.